luislopescs7/Zero-trust-adapt/sample-report/sample-report.md

 The organisation is at an early stage of Zero Trust adoption.
 By focusing on identity, endpoint security, and visibility, it is possible to significantly reduce risk within a short timeframe.

 A structured, phased approach will enable a smooth transition towards a more resilient and modern security architecture.

+---

+## Alignment with Industry Standards

+Recommendations in this report align with recognised frameworks such as:

+- NIST Zero Trust Architecture (SP 800-207)
+- ISO 27001 security controls